fabio1623/GlueHome/README.md

 # Delivery Solution

 Delivery Solution is a .NET 7 application that provides endpoints to manage deliveries.
 It is following the DDD pattern.
-It consists therefore of 3 main projects:
+It consists therefore of 4 main projects:

 - `DeliveryApi`: the API layer that exposes the endpoints.
 - `DeliveryDomain`: the business logic layer that contains the domain models and services.
 - `DeliveryInfrastructure`: the infrastructure layer that deals with data persistence using MySQL and message queues using RabbitMQ.
+- `DeliveryBackground`: the background task that updates expired deliveries state every hour.

 There are also two Unit Tests projects: